 a.
 There are no facts inside your building – get outside, try interacting (if possible) with your end-users and get inside their minds – you’ll be surprised how far-fetched your assumptions might be.

 b.
 Validate Your Hypotheses with Experiments – there is simply no way to find out what really matters to your audience.
 Run a short survey or ask around your network what use-cases would qualify as essential.
-No business is built on nice to haves and this tip will help you filter the clutter.
+No business is built on nice to haves’ and this will help you filter the clutter.

 c.
-No Business Plan Survives First Contact with Customers – don’t set your expectations too high.
-Remember that an MVP’s purpose is to test/experiment/gather your audience.
+No Business Plan Survives the First Contact with Customers – don’t set your expectations too high.
+Remember that an MVPs’ purpose is to test/experiment/gather your audience.
 You must be aware that things might not go according to the plan.
 The first touch with your customers will give you more clarity, but don’t expect the same circumstances to remain unchanged.
 Digital service provisioning is a dynamic market – so should be your expectations.

 2. Find “the right” message